 The Fair Labor Standards Act (FLSA) is a Federal Labor Law that establishes minimum wage, overtime pay, equal pay, record keeping, and child labor standards for employees.
 The law establishes the tests for determining whether an employee is subject to or exempt from minimum wage and overtime pay requirements.

-Find information on general University policies in regards to employment statuses, wages, time off, workweeks, and more, as well as time keeping guidelines and information on Pitt Worx, the University's human resources and payroll system.
+Compensation Resources references University policies regarding employment statuses, wages, time off, workweeks, and more.
+Timekeeping guidelines and information on Pitt Worx, the University's human resources and payroll system, are also referenced.